 A good submission should:

 - Be specific: The poem/essay should not simply state broad, general platitudes about difference, but should explore the subject through a personal narrative that incorporates rich details and acknowledges the complexities of this difficult subject.
-Use descriptive, sensory language to bring readers into the situation you are writing about, and try to avoid abstract summary.
+Use descriptive, sensory language to bring readers into the situation you are writing about, and try to avoid abstraction and over-simplification.

 - Be eloquent: Since Martin Luther King, Jr. was eloquent, we hold these entries to a similarly high standard.
 Avoid patterns of error.
 Vary your sentence structure, and craft your paragraphs carefully.